JasonNaicker8/Tankgo/README.md

 Time table for the project was 3 months, with a team of 4 people.

 _By:_
-_Jason Naicker
+_Jason Naicker,
-Adrian Aguayo
+Adrian Aguayo,
-Yousef El Shenawy
+Yousef El Shenawy,
 Ayush Raj_